Hydrocele

 Non-communicating hydrocele (center) occurs when there is no connection between the abdominal cavity and the sac around the testicle in the scrotum, but when the sac does not close, the hydrocele (right) is called communicating or open.

-• Alternatively, hydroceles can be divided into those that represent a persistent communication with the abdominal cavity and those that do not.
+• Alternatively, hydroceles can be divided into those that represent persistent communication with the abdominal cavity and those that do not.

 • Fluid excesses are from exogenous sources (the abdomen) in communicating hydroceles, whereas noncommunicating hydroceles develop increased scrotal fluid from abnormal intrinsic scrotal fluid shifts.